telosnetwork/native-to-evm-escrow-example/README.md

-# Native Multisig to EVM Ecrow Example
+# Native Multisig to EVM - Telos Ecrow Example

 This repository contains two example scripts to help you construct a `cleos propose` command containing an EVM transaction: